Motivic spectra and universality of $K$-theory: Orientations and projective bundle formula

 \begin{p} Let $\V$ be an $\infty$-category presentably tensored over $\St$ as before, cf.\ \ref{p:DMS}.
 We assume that $\V$ is compactly generated and that $\mbb{P}^1$ is compact in $\V$. \end{p}

 \begin{definition}[Orientation] Let $E$ be a motivic spectrum in $\V$.
 We say that $E$ is \textit{orientable} if the map

-admits a left inverse.
-When we choose such a left inverse, we call it an \textit{orientation} of $E$.
+admits a retraction.
+When we choose such a retraction, we call it an \textit{orientation} of $E$.
 An \textit{oriented motivic spectrum in $\V$} is a motivic spectrum in $\V$ equipped with an orientation. \end{definition}

 \begin{remark} Let $E$ be an oriented motivic spectrum in $\V$.
 Then the orientation is identified with a morphism in $\St_*$

 In particular, for each line bundle $\mcal{L}$ on a stack $X$, we obtain a map